notifi-network/notifi-network.github.io/docs/notification-history/index.md

 Users generally have access to the history of all their notifications from Notifi (across all dApps) in the **Notifi Hub**.

-It is also possible to display the users past notifications directly in the dApp.
+It is also possible to display the user's past notifications directly in the dApp.
-The **Notifi React Card** contains the required UI elements and will show the users notification history when a wallet is connected that already subscribed to the alert.
+The **Notifi React Card** contains the required UI elements and will show the user's notification history when a wallet is connected that already subscribed to the alert.

 For a more flexible UI to show the users notification history, the **Notifi Frontend Client** provides a `getNotificationHistory()` function.